To move heavy vehicles from storage to deployment areas across Europe (and other parts of the world), rail is essential.

 An alternative would be to crane vehicles and equipment off at any point on the railway line.

-This is not a difficult method but it is likely to be very slow and will require a specialist crane, even the large Terex AC-55-1 mobile cranes in service with the British Army would be unable to lift MBT class vehicles.
+This is not a difficult method, but is likely to be very slow and will require a specialist crane.
+Even the large Terex AC-55-1 mobile cranes in service with the British Army would be unable to lift MBT class vehicles.

 As clever as these were, they could still only lift 17 tonnes, no good for heavy vehicles.